Encumbrances at Year End

 Accounting and Financial Reporting

-View Official Policy: Encumbrances at Year End
+View policy pdf: Encumbrances at Year End

 At the end of each fiscal year, all firm obligations of the University (purchase orders, shipping releases, contracts, etc.) that are chargeable to unrestricted funds are recorded as an expenditure and encumbrance payable (liability) in the encumbrance (ENCUMB) general ledger.